-Your baby is likely to be fascinated by you – your face and facial expressions, your voice and your touch.
+Your baby is likely to be fascinated by you.
+Your face, facial expressions, voice and touch spark his imagination and help him learn.

-From about five months, he might be fascinated by himself too!
-Babies love looking at themselves in the mirror and watching their own expressions change.
-At this age, your baby might not understand that he’s the baby in the mirror – this will develop later when he becomes a toddler.
+From about five months, your baby might be fascinated by herself too!
+Babies love looking at themselves in mirrors and watching their own expressions change.
+At this age, your baby won’t understand that she’s the baby in the mirror.
+This understanding develops as she becomes a toddler.

-Babies at this age have a natural curiosity about the environment and are keen to explore, especially once they can crawl – your baby might look into cupboards, under beds and around the house.
+Babies are naturally curious about the environment and are keen to explore, especially once they can crawl.
+Your baby might look into cupboards, under beds and around the house.
 When she does this she’s imagining what she might find there and what she can do with whatever she finds.

-Your baby will also enjoy making lots of noise either by banging things together or by using his voice.
-From about seven months, he might try to copy you if you make different sounds.
-He’ll also copy actions and words to songs from about 12 months.
+Around this age, your baby will also enjoy seeing what happens when she bangs things together or uses her voice.
+From about seven months, she might try to copy you if you make different sounds.

-Helping your baby’s imagination to grow and encouraging his creativity can be easy – all you need is space, time and whatever safe materials you can find around your home.
+Helping your baby’s imagination to grow and encouraging her imagination and creativity can be easy.
+All you need is space, time and whatever safe materials you can find around your home.

 Play ideas and creative activities to grow your baby’s imagination